 You have the flexibility to set your promotion date to any date that works best for you, your students, and your church as a whole!
 The important thing to note, though, is that if the promotion date is prior to the current day of the year, it will promote your students, but if it is a future date it will postpone the promotion of your grades.

 So, if today was June 10th and you moved your promotion date from June 15th to March 15th you’d see all of your students bump up a grade in Breeze.
-But if you then changed the promotion date back to June 15th you’d see them bump back again, as that promotion date hasn’t arrived yet.
-And there’s no way to double-promote your students as it’s just changing what side of the cutoff your students are on – have they finished this grade or not, etc..
+But if you then changed the promotion date back to June 15th you’d see them go back down again, as that promotion date hasn’t arrived yet.
+And there’s no way to double-promote your students as it’s just changing what side of the cutoff your students are on – have they finished this grade or not, etc.

 So does this mean you can forever future-date the promotion date to get around auto-promotion?